Midtrans/midtrans-php/README.md

 ### 3.7 Adding additional header / override the header

-you can add or override the header value, by utilizing the `->withAccessTokenHeader` or `->withTransactionHeader`.
+You can add or override the header value, by utilizing the `->withAccessTokenHeader` or `->withTransactionHeader`.
-You can refer to this [docs](https://docs.midtrans.com/reference/core-api-snap-open-api-overview) to see the header value required by Snap-Bi , and see the default header on each payment method
+Refer to this [docs](https://docs.midtrans.com/reference/core-api-snap-open-api-overview) to see the header value required by Snap-Bi , and see the default header on each payment method

 ```php
  /**